Tofpu/response/README.md

 ---

 ## To-Do List:
-[x] Customizable messages
+[x] PlaceholderAPI Support
-[x] Customizable prefixes
+[-] Customizable prefixes
-[x] An option to auto-trigger a response once it detects an identifier
+[-] An option to auto-trigger a response once it detects an identifier
-[x] Reloadable responses?
+[-] Reloadable responses?
-[x] Possibly stats?
+[-] Possibly stats?